 Pursuant to their respective employment agreements, NEOs are eligible to receive annual cash incentives, calculated as a target amount equal to a percentage of the respective NEO's annual base salary, based upon performance goals set by the Compensation Committee following reasonable consultation with the respective NEO.
-The Compensation Committee considers performance across a wide range of quantitative, qualitative, operational and strategic measures and determines annual incentive compensation on a discretionary basis following a comprehensive assessment of the macro-economic environment, the Company's performance, and each executive's contribution to that performance.
-The Compensation Committee believes that this approach provides for greater flexibility to reward executives for quick thinking and decisive actions taken to better position the Company in scenarios, which may be difficult to predict or anticipate given the extreme volatility of the dry bulk shipping market.
+The Compensation Committee considers performance across a wide range of quantitative, qualitative, operational and strategic measures and determines annual incentive compensation following a comprehensive assessment of the macro-economic environment, the Company's performance, and each executive's contribution to that performance.
+The Compensation Committee believes that this approach provides for greater flexibility to reward executives for proactive decision making that position the Company for long-term success.